Past Prime Ministers

 He came to parliamentary politics relatively late.
 At the age of 22, he entered the House of Lords and a few years later started a career in diplomacy which earned him his peerage.

-His first government post was two periods as Foreign Secretary, 1828-30, under Wellington, and 1841-46, under Peel.
+His first government post was 2 periods as Foreign Secretary, from 1828 to 1830, under the Duke of Wellington, and from 1841 to 1846, under Peel.
 He proved his convictions as a peacemaker, calming Britain’s external relations.

-In 1852, when Derby’s government was defeated, Aberdeen became prime minister of a coalition government of Peelites, Whigs, radicals and Irish members.
+In 1852, when Derby’s government was defeated, the Earl of Aberdeen became Prime Minister of a coalition government of Peelites, Whigs, radicals and Irish members.

-His Cabinet was packed with talent – Russell as Foreign Secretary, Palmerston as Home Secretary and Gladstone as Chancellor of the Exchequer – but controlling such big personalities proved difficult for Aberdeen to handle.
+His Cabinet was packed with talent – Lord Russell as Foreign Secretary, Lord Palmerston as Home Secretary and Gladstone as Chancellor of the Exchequer – but controlling such big personalities proved difficult for him.

-Responsibility for failing to conduct the Crimean War efficiently was pinned on Aberdeen personally.
-Attempts to hold an inquiry into the conduct of the war led to Aberdeen’s resignation in 1855.
+Responsibility for failing to manage the Crimean War efficiently was pinned on Lord Aberdeen personally.
+Attempts to hold an inquiry into the conduct of the war led to his resignation in 1855.